-Dogs need few basics in life to keep them happy and healthy, a warm, safe, loving home and a nutritious diet are vital – but when it comes to water, we often fall short of what our pets need.
+Dogs need a few basics in life to keep them happy and healthy.
+A warm, safe, loving home and a nutritious diet are vital, but when it comes to water, we often fall short of what our pets need.

-Often we just place a bowl of water for our dog and leave it until it needs refilling.
-During this time, it can become stale and possibly contaminated, by using a water fountain, your pet has access to cool, clear, fresh water at all times to keep him hydrated and healthy.
+Often, we just place a bowl of water for our dog and leave it until it needs refilling.
+During this time, it can become stale and possibly contaminated.
+However, by using a water fountain, your pet has access to cool, clear, fresh water at all times to keep them hydrated and healthy.

 How Much Water Do Dogs Need?

-If your dog is pretty healthy and fit, he will normally monitor his own water intake, consuming anywhere between half an ounce and one ounce of water for every pound of his body weight, every day.
+If your dog is pretty healthy and fit, they will normally monitor their own water intake.
+Every day, they will consume anywhere between half an ounce and one ounce of water for every pound of their body weight.

-So, my little Jack Russells, weighing around 15 lbs each, drink around three quarters of a pint a day in winter and a little more in summer, I keep a close eye on the older one, Murdoch, (who is now almost fifteen years old), as he has started drinking more recently and I am checking on when and how much he drinks so I can report to the Vet on this because over (or under) drinking can be a sign of a health problem—although in Murdoch’s case, he seems otherwise very well.
+So, my little 15-pound Jack Russell terriers drink around three-quarters of a pint a day in winter and a little more in summer.
+I keep a close eye on the older one, Murdoch (who is now almost fifteen years old), as he has recently started drinking more.
+I am checking when and how much he drinks so I can report it to the vet because over- (or under-) drinking can be a sign of a health problem—although in Murdoch’s case, he seems otherwise very well.

 How To Choose The Best Indoor Dog Water Fountain